Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 - Distribution frequency: Annually

 General American Investors, founded in 1927, is the oldest surviving CEF—a pretty straightforward and narrow fund that seeks out growth stocks trading at reasonable prices.
-President, CEO, and Portfolio Manager Jeffrey W. Priest has built a portfolio of roughly 60 large-cap stocks.
-Some top holdings, such as Berkshire Hathaway (BRK.B) and Microsoft (MSFT), you can find at the top of most large-cap index funds.
+President, CEO, and Portfolio Manager Jeffrey W. Priest has built a portfolio of roughly 65 predominantly large-cap stocks.
+Some top holdings, such as Microsoft (MSFT) and Berkshire Hathaway (BRK.B), you can find at the top of most large-cap index funds.
 But Priest has also put an emphasis on a few midsized and smaller large caps, such as waste disposal company Republic Services (RSG) and insurer Arch Capital (ARCH).

-GAM does use a moderate amount of leverage (11% currently).
-While that hardly does anything for its yield, that leverage had made some sort of difference in the fund’s returns.
-Over the past 30 years, GAM has actually outperformed the S&P 500, about 2,080% to 1,840%, on a total-return basis (price plus dividends).
+That hardly does anything for its meager yield, but it has made some difference in the fund’s returns.
+Over the past 30 years, GAM has massively outperformed the S&P 500, by about 2,890% to 1,730%, on a total-return basis (price plus dividends).

 Want to learn more about GAM?
 Check out the General American Investors provider site.